wing5wong/artisan-whs-static/source/_courses/MTA3.md

   - "91576"
   - "91577"
   - "91587"
 notes: " 1.
-Students need a graphics calculator for this course; 2.
-Students wishing to do Scholarship Statistics are advised to take MPS3 and MTA3; 3.
-Students wishing to do Scholarship Calculus must take MTA3 and MGC3."
+Students need a graphics calculator for this course.
+2. Students wishing to do Scholarship Statistics are advised to take MPS3 and MTA3.
+3. Students wishing to do Scholarship Calculus must take MTA3 and MGC3."
 course_fees: null
 ue_approved: true
 endorsement: Yes